vault27/Foundation/ospf.md

 - Next-hop field - supports the advertisment of routes with a different next-hop router than the advertising router
 - Manual route summarization - summarization is supported on ABR only
 - If there is an topology change - router sends LSA, if no changes LSAs are sent every 30 mins
 - Each router stores the data, composed of individual link-state advertisements (LSA) , in its own copy of the link-state database (LSDB) .
 Then, the router applies the Shortest Path First (SPF) algorithm to the LSDB to determine the best (lowest-cost) route for each reachable subnet (prefix/length)
+- Two routers can have 2 neighborships via different interfaces - and it is ok - router ID is the same

 ## Design